 The Church of Nossa Senhora Santana is located in Rio das Contas, Bahia, and is an important historical and cultural heritage site in the city.

-- History: Founded in 1774, the church is dedicated to Our Lady Santana, who is the town’s patron saint.
-The festival in her honour, known as Festa de Santana, attracts many faithful and tourists.
+- History: Founded in 1774, the church is dedicated to Our Lady of Santana, the town’s patron saint.
+The festival in her honour, known as Festa de Santana, attracts large crowds of worshippers and tourists.

-- Cultural importance: As well as being a place of worship, the church is a landmark in local history and a tourist attraction.
-The celebration of the Feast of Santana includes processions and cultural events, contributing to the preservation of local traditions.
+- Cultural Interest: As well as being a place of worship, the church is a landmark of local history and a tourist attraction.
+The celebration of Santana includes processions and cultural events that contribute to the preservation of local traditions.

-- Preservation: The church is listed by the National Historical and Artistic Heritage Institute (IPHAN), which helps to guarantee its preservation and the valorisation of its historical heritage.
+- Conservation: The church is listed by the National Institute of Historical and Artistic Heritage (IPHAN), which helps to guarantee its conservation and the valorisation of its historical heritage.

-The Church of Nossa Senhora Santana is one of many examples of Rio das Contas’ rich cultural and religious heritage, contributing to the town’s identity and its history.
+The Church of Nossa Senhora Santana is one of many examples of the rich cultural and religious heritage of Rio das Contas, contributing to the identity and history of the city.

 Bahia.ws is the largest tourist guide in Bahia and Salvador.